gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 - a reopened but still provisional joint interpretation
 - a provisionally confirmed joint choreography
 - a stressed joint choreography under de-confirmation pressure
+- a fully decoupled field of independent trajectories

 That distinction matters and appears to be maintainable so far.

 ---

 ### 10. Coherence is beginning to act as the selection principle
-By Cycles 5–8, revision appears to be driven less by static labeling and more by which choreography interpretation best preserves coherence across unfolding time.
+By Cycles 5–9, revision appears to be driven less by static labeling and more by which choreography interpretation best preserves coherence across unfolding time.

 What survived was not what was initially plausible, but what remained coherent enough.
 What re-entered was not what was preferred symbolically, but what regained coherence strongly enough.
 What was provisionally confirmed was not what was merely tempting, but what persisted coherently across another interval.
 What was later stressed was not discarded immediately, but de-promoted as coherence weakened asymmetrically.
+What finally collapsed did so only when coherence no longer supported the joint reading.

 This suggests that coherence is not merely a measured field property in the schema.
-It is beginning to function as the effective driver of revision, selection, promotion, and de-promotion.
+It is beginning to function as the effective driver of revision, selection, promotion, de-promotion, and collapse.

 That is highly relevant to the RGPx framing of the prototype.

 ---

-### 11. The architecture can reject, re-admit, confirm, and begin to de-confirm relational hypotheses
+### 11. The architecture can reject, re-admit, confirm, begin to de-confirm, and fully de-confirm relational hypotheses
-Cycles 5–8 together are especially important.
+Cycles 5–9 together are especially important.

 - Cycle 5 showed disciplined rejection of an unsupported weak coupling
 - Cycle 6 showed disciplined re-opening when reciprocal alignment and co-motion raised coherence again
 - Cycle 7 showed provisional confirmation when that co-motion persisted across an additional interval
 - Cycle 8 showed early de-confirmation pressure when asymmetry and lag weakened the prior joint field
+- Cycle 9 showed full de-confirmation into independent trajectories when reciprocal structure disappeared

 This suggests the architecture is not simply drifting toward complexity or falling back to independence.
-It can move in multiple directions depending on which interpretation coherence supports.
+It can move through a full interpretive lifecycle depending on which interpretation coherence supports.

 ---